This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 The Pontoon – Activities Galore

 Once you arrive at this floating pontoon, it is pretty magical to see the contrasting blues of the reef without any land in sight.
 Our kids were so excited, they couldn’t decide what to do first.
-This was one of the reasons why we think this is the best Great Barrier Reef tour for kids.
-Sunlover’s new pontoon has a huge theme park style waterslide into the ocean that captured our kids’ attention right away.
+This was one of the reasons why we think this is one of the best Great Barrier Reef tour for kids.
+Sunlover’s pontoon has a huge theme park style waterslide into the ocean that captured our kids’ attention right away.

 The kids and adults loved this thrilling waterslide and even our 5 year could go down by himself.
 There is a lifeguard operating the slide and keeping a close eye on the kids.
 How cool is it to be able to waterslide into the Great Barrier Reef!?!
 Our kids could have spent all day on the waterslide, but we managed to drag them away to explore the other areas of the Reef and Pontoon.